Chapter 11

 Luke stood up and walk to the door.
 The guard entered and brought Liane back to her cell.

-On his second and third visit Luke told Liane about his adventures as a pilot for the Rebel Alliance, but Liane especially loved his stories about his youth at Tatooine.
+On his second and third visit Luke told Liane about his adventures as a pilot for the Rebel Alliance, but Liane especially loved to hear his stories about his youth at Tatooine.

 The hours went by so quickly, that Liane didn't realize that at the end of his third visit Luke had to say goodbye and return to Dalmaran.